-Not all brain injuries are caused by falls; however falls are the leading cause of traumatic brain injury (Help Seniors Live Better).
-For those individuals age 65 and older, 60% of traumatic brain injuries are caused by falls ("Traumatic Brain Injury in the United States").
-Figure 15 below shows the causes of traumatic brain injury among adults 65 years and older.
+Not all brain injuries are caused by falls; however, falls lead to nearly half of all TBIrelated hospitalizations (Get the Facts about TBI").
+For those individuals age 65 and older, 60.7% of traumatic brain injuries are caused by falls ("Traumatic Brain Injury in the United States").
+Figure 15 below shows the estimated Number of TBI-Related Emergency Rooms Visits by Age and Mechanism of Injury in the United States in 2013.